OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-23.md

 ## Luke 23:30

-Then

-> they will say to the mountains, ‘Fall on us!’
-> and to the hills, ‘Cover us!’
+At that time, they will call to the mountains, ‘Fall on us!’ and to the hills, ‘Cover us!’

 ## Luke 23:31